JonTDean/Lesson10-Is-Horrible/OriginalCriticism.md

 Data fields for Employee objects include an employee identification number, number of hours worked, rate per hour, and state where work was done.

 `Worst offender of all.
 Why is this text Classifying the first two, this needs to be specific not so general; specification of what needs to happen is necessary.
 What tax???????
 When did tax come about in this entire Fake Software Design Sheet prior to this sentence?
 I still have no idea what is asked here, horrid practice.
 Just saw there's another variable named Paycheck amount, why is this written like this?
-This is simulated to be hard when it's just written by someone with the writing skills of a kindergartner.`
+This is simulated to be hard when it's just written by someone with the writing skills of a slug.`

 Include a property with get and set accessors for the first two data fields, but make the tax a read-only property.
 The state tax should be calculated whenever the amount of the paycheck is set.